wymillerlinux/bleak/README.md

 ## Troubleshooting

 Things that I've noticed:
-* `bleak` will fail from time to time.
+* `bleak` will fail from time to time when grabbing responses.
 There's no error handling at this point.
 * `bleak` like to change color to some random color(s) when being told to change color to, say, green or red.
 * Roku TV's tend to be slow while `bleak` is running.
 Can't reproduce this problem, however...